sowmya19github/Weather-Application/readme.md

 ### WeatherApplication

-WeatherApp is a simple, user-friendly weather forecasting application that provides real-time weather information.
+* number 1WeatherApp is a simple, user-friendly weather forecasting application that provides real-time weather information.
 It utilizes the OpenWeatherMap API to fetch current weather data for locations worldwide.

 ##Features
 Real-time weather updates: Get up-to-date weather information for any city globally.